hanami/guides/content/v2.3/actions/formats-and-media-types.md

 ## Response format

-Actions set a `Content-Type` response header based on your accepted formats along with the media type and charset of the incoming request.
+Actions set a default `Content-Type` response header based on your accepted formats along with the media type and charset of the incoming request.

 For example, if a request's `Accept` header is `"text/html,application/xhtml+xml,application/xml;q=0.9"`, the action will return a content type of `"text/html; charset=utf-8"`, assuming that the action accepts the `:html` format.